FlowFuse/node-red-dashboard/README.md

 # Node-RED Dashboard 2.0

+## Installation

+Currently this project is in a pre-release state, and is not yet available on the [Node-RED flows library](https://flows.nodered.org/).

 ## Development

-The Node-RED nodes (in particular, `ui_base`) requires a static app to be served via `/dist`. as such, when making local changes there is currently sa manual step required to get your latest changes into the UI deployed by Node-RED:
+The Node-RED nodes (in particular, `ui_base`) requires a static app to be served via `/dist`. as such, when making local changes there is currently a manual step required to get your latest changes into the UI deployed by Node-RED:

 ```bash
 npm run build